Frequently Asked Bankruptcy Questions

 What assets may I keep if I file a Chapter 7 Bankruptcy?

 For a Nevada Bankruptcy, you will usually be able to keep all of your property (including your house and vehicle as long as you are current with your payments and able to continue to make these payments).
 You can keep all property which the law says is ”exempt” from creditors.
-For a Bankruptcy in Nevada, the list of exempt property includes, among other things, a decent portion of equity in your home, up to $500,000 in qualified retirement accounts, $15,000 in equity in your car, all Social Security benefits, and many other assets.
+For a Bankruptcy in Nevada, the list of exempt property includes, among other things, a decent portion of equity in your home, up to $500,000 in qualified retirement accounts, $15,000 in equity in your car, all Social Security benefits, usually all or a good part of monies in the bank, usually all or part of any tax refund, and many other assets.

 What assets may I keep if I file a Chapter 13 Bankruptcy?

 You may be able to keep all of your assets, provided you are able to afford paying for them under your Chapter 13 payment plan.